tinasalihu01/wildfire-prediction-model/README.md

 - Evaluated model performance using appropriate classification metrics

-## Streamlit Application
-A locally hosted Streamlit web application was built to allow users to input environmental variables and receive wildfire occurrence predictions from the trained model.

 ## Results
 The final model demonstrated strong predictive performance, showing the effectiveness of feature reduction and hyperparameter optimisation.
 The project